Fubuki Koshiji

 She joined the Takarazuka Revue in 1939.
 Though she was recognized as a star at Takarazuka, she left in 1951.
 When she chose to leave the troupe, Koshiji's friend, Tokiko Iwatani, also quit to manage Koshiji's budding career in film, made possible by the liberalization that took place during and after the occupation of Japan.
-Throughout the 1950s, Koshiji appeared in productions that merged the art of shinpa, shingeki, and kabuki.
+Throughout the 1950s, Koshiji appeared in productions that merged the arts of shinpa, shingeki, and kabuki.